Invesco Global Equity Income Fund A Accumulation

 To date, Invesco Global Equity Income Fund A Accumulation has not paid any dividends.

-In Invesco Global Equity Income Fund A Accumulation, the United States, the United Kingdom and Italy are represented as the three largest countries.
+In Invesco Global Equity Income Fund A Accumulation, the United States, the United Kingdom and Canada are represented as the three largest countries.